eag1ex/simplecachex/readme.md

 * `write(fileName, data):void` : Write new cache, with timestamp
 * `update(fileName, data)` : Update/ and return existing cache, in a new file with new timestamp
 * `load(fileName)` : Load latest (by timestamp) cache before if exists.
+* `fileLimit(limit:Number)` : Keep desired file limit in your cacheDir, ordered by latest
 - `data` : Data can be a string, array, or object
 - `fileName` : name cannot include any file extension, or underscore
 - `debug:Boolean` : You can enable debug to see any errors or warnings